 Instead, you should say no to price wars.
 Here are four ways to protect your margins without racing to the bottom of online prices.

 Determine Price Elasticity

-The first step you should take is to determine how elastic your products are.
+The first step you should take is to determine how elastic your products are within your market.
 Price elasticity refers to the impact a price change will have on the demand for a specific product.
 An elastic product is very sensitive to a price change, while demand remains stable for an inelastic product.

 The result is that you can adjust prices more comfortably for inelastic products than elastic ones.
-This is an important distinction when faced with a price war.
-Say you see competitors dropping prices.
+This is an important distinction when competing based on price.
+Say you see competitors selling at lower prices.
 You know you have an inelastic product—price changes will have a very small impact on demand for your brand.
 In this case, don’t engage.
 Let them drop prices.
-Determining elastic or inelastic products will help you decide whether to enter a price war in the first place.
+Determining elastic or inelastic products will help you decide whether to go to war in the first place.

 Provide a Unique Value

 This strategy sounds simple but is deceptively tricky: product value.
 Your online products should stand apart from your competitors and provide a value unique in the industry.
 Take Casper for example.
 The bed-in-a-box digital-first brand differentiated itself from the competition with convenience.
 Customers were able to order a Casper mattress online, skipping the awkward and pressurized in-store mattress sales environment.
 People loved the concept of buying a bed from the comfort of their own homes and having it arrive on their doorsteps within days.

 This value-add gave Casper more pricing flexibility because it offered something few others did at the time.
 A similar approach can help you skip out on price wars.
 Price signifies prestige and you’ll want to maintain that prestige.

 Develop a Brand Reputation